St. Norbert College: Campus

 The campus consists of 111 acre, much of which borders the Fox River.
 As a residential campus, students typically walk to classes year-round.
 The many trees and statues on campus provide a scenic view, especially in fall, when the foliage changes colors.
 Directly behind the Campus Center is a pavilion and marina where St. Norbert hosts a picnic for students to kick off the school year.
 This shoreline area is also the venue for "Knights on the Fox" – a free summer concert series open to the community.

 Important social buildings include the Ray Van Den Heuvel Family Campus Center (Campus Center), which includes a fitness center, gymnasium, and diner (Phil's Diner) and a reading lounge with a picturesque view overlooking the Fox River.
 There is also an events hall for movies and public speakers.
 Special events put on by student groups are also held there, such as comedian appearances and awareness speeches.

 Old St. Joseph Church, which is still an active church, was built in 1890 and renovated in 1998.
 It is located on the site of a former mission chapel that was erected for early settlers by the French-born Jesuit priest Rev. Charles Albane in 1676.
 The chapel stood for nearly 200 years.
 An all-wood structure was built in 1870, but it burned to the ground after a lightning strike in 1889.
 It was rebuilt in its current form as a brick structure in 1890.
 The church contains a statue/shrine of Saint Joseph that was crowned by Pope Leo XIII in 1891.
 Novena devotions are held on Wednesday.

 The old St. Boniface Church (built in 1883) is owned by St. Norbert College.
 In 2013, it was renamed Dudley Birder Hall in honor of longtime St. Norbert College music professor, Dudley Birder.
 It was also converted into a performance arts center following a $1.7 million renovation.
 It is now used for recitals, chamber concerts, Dudley Birder Chorale rehearsals, and public lectures.

-Much of the campus is located in what is now the St. Norbert College Historic District.
+Much of the campus is in what is now the St. Norbert College Historic District.